-Stigma is seeing something through negative stereotypes.
-It can lead to harmful actions towards individuals, such as discriminatory attitudes, beliefs and behaviours.
-In the field of substance use, stigma is a significant barrier for those who use substances recreationally, have a substance use disorder or have used substances in the past.
+Stigma is not only hurtful, it has real-life consequences.
+In the field of substance use, stigma is a significant barrier for those with a substance use disorder or who have used substances in the past.
 Family and friends of people who use substances can also experience stigma.

 What Are We Doing to End Stigma?

 CCSA is committed to sharing evidence on and ending the stigma around substance use within our community of influence.
 We collaborate with a diverse group of industry professionals, government departments and educators to help end stigma.
 We provide this help through evidence-informed reports and public engagement workshops. #StigmaEndsWithMe has been a theme of CCSA’s National Addictions Awareness Week.
 CCSA has teamed up with universities, hospitals and other organizations to ensure we’re all doing our part in making people aware of the harms of stigma.
 We’re also partnering with the Community Addictions Peer Support Association to help spread this message Canada-wide.